 In spring 2017, NASPO gathered a group of CPOs and academic partners prior to the inaugural Academic Forum to discuss the possibility of hosting a national internship program that summer.
 The group decided that an important approach to elevating the public procurement profession would be to get current SCM students interested in the career.
 To do that, the NASPO Internship Program was created.

 NASPO’s Internship Program began in summer 2017 with three pilot states and four interns.
 From there, it grew to eight states for summer 2018.
-Among the eight states participating this summer, 14 interns from NASPO academic partner schools have been hired.
+Among the eight states participating in summer 2018, 14 interns from NASPO academic partner schools were hired.
+The summer 2019 program will work with 12 state offices to employ numerous interns.
 Our internship program works with state procurement offices across the country to build meaningful experiences for college students over their summer term.

 The students from academic partner schools are impressive!
 They come from top-tier Supply Chain programs across the country- the closest field of study to public procurement.
 Since the program’s inception, we have honed the process and continue to improve for both the participating states and their students.
 We have highlighted the experience via webinars and conference sessions, leading to an increase in excitement and interest from our state members.